ctsuu/Lane-Finding-Project/README.md

 6. Take max slope for the left line maker, and min slope for the right maker.

 7. Apex point is near the middle of the image, for image shape 960 x 540, set delta = 1000, will move the left and right bottom point out of the image.

+Use moviepy to make output video

+Use OpenCV to play video and process in real time

 Challenge Video:
 The provided challenge.mp4 is a challenge.